BrandtKaufmann/Multi-Layer-Perceptron/README.md

 # Multi-Layer-Perceptron
-Create code to make and train an n-layer neural network from scratch
+Create code to make and train an N-layer neural network from scratch
 ## Part I
 Using the XOR gate truth table as the training set for the 2-layer-3-neuron network.
 Please use the notation in the lectures slides (“L-layer-NN”) to implement this neural network.